 Invitation from the Great King

-This tract was recently produced by missionary John Lambert and team, drawing upon Thai understanding of the importance and value of kingship, a concept that is especially important to the Thai but would be lost many Western audiences.
+This tract was produced by missionary John Lambert and team, drawing upon Thai understanding of the importance and value of kingship, a concept that is especially important to the Thai but would be lost many Western audiences.
+To read more about this tract and to explore options for ordering or self-printing the tract, please visit John Lambert's website.

 This tract uses the well known story of Queen Suriyothai as a bridge to explain the substitutionary death of Christ on the cross.
 The story of Suriyothai is well known among many Thai, especially since the release of an epic movie of the same name several years ago.
 This tract is available free online for you to download and copy.